orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Version control Hybrid logical clocks /CRDTs

-Local version of the codeba
+Local version of the codebase and then your fork of the codebase easily accessible to others working in the repo. -> Can always push

 ---